Jack Coan, Jonathan Doerer push Notre Dame past Virginia Tech - Inside the Irish | NBC Sports

 — Irish Sports Daily (@ISDUpdate) October 10, 2021

-“Just do my job,” he said.
+“Just do my job,” Coan said to ACC Network sideline reporter Kelsey Riggs immediately after the win.
 “I have a lot of great playmakers and linemen around me. … You continue to stay focused and help out as much as you can.”

-Coan finished with 108 yards on 9-of-12 passing, with 7-of-9 and 93 yards of that coming in the winning effort.
+Coan finished with 108 yards on 9-of-12 passing, with 7-of-9 and 93 yards of that coming in the waning minutes.

 “It’s all about winning, doesn’t matter how pretty it is,” he said.